The Sugarhill Gang: Later years

-In 1999, the trio reunited and recorded Jump on It! a hip hop children's album.
+In 1990, the group briefly reunited to perform during the "RapMania: The Roots of Rap" concert at the Apollo Theater in New York City.

+Joey Robinson, Sylvia Robinson's son, reformed the Sugarhill Gang in 1994.
+The group recorded Jump On It!, a hip hop children's album, in 1999.
+O'Brien had not rejoined the group, and at some point, Robinson started performing under O'Brien's stage name "Master Gee".
+This frustrated O'Brien and Wright, the latter of whom—as Robinson's bandmate—had tried to convince Robinson not to use the name.
+Later, Robinson trademarked both the names "Master Gee" and "Wonder Mike".
+O'Brien and Wright went to court to retrieve the rights to their names.

-After Wonder Mike and Hen Dogg left Sugarhill Records in 2005, the original members of Sugarhill Gang (besides Jackson) have performed as the Original Sugar and as Rapper's Delight Featuring Wonder Mike and Master Gee.
-This is largely due to a string of legal cases against them regarding the use of 'Sugarhill Gang' as their name.
+Wright left Sugar Hill Records in 2005, along with his colleague, producer Henry "Hen Dogg" Williams.
+The two reunited with O'Brien and started performing as "Rapper's Delight Featuring Wonder Mike and Master Gee".
+This was due to Joey Robinson's performing with Jackson under the name "Sugarhill Gang" simultaneously, and Sugar Hill Records claiming copyright to that name.

+Having reacquired the rights to the name "Sugarhill Gang", the group released "Lala Song" with French record producer and DJ Bob Sinclar in 2009.

-On November 11, 2014, Big Bank Hank died at the age of 58 after a long battle with cancer.
+On November 11, 2014, Jackson died at the age of 58 after a long battle with cancer.

-In 2016, the remaining living members of the original Sugarhill Gang, including Wonder Mike, Hen Dogg and Master Gee embarked on their first world tour in over a decade under the name The Sugarhill Gang.
-During this, they performed as the Sugarhill Gang for the Art of Rap festival tour in 2016, and at V Festival in Hylands Park and Weston Park in the UK as part of their world tour in 2016.
-Other places included, the Clockenflap Festival in Hong Kong on November 27, 2016, and they headlined at the Depot in the Park Festival in Cardiff, United Kingdom on August 5, 2017.
-In July 2019 they played the North Nibley Festival in Gloucestershire.
+In 2016, Wright, O'Brien and Williams embarked on their first world tour in over a decade under the name the Sugarhill Gang.
+During this time they performed as the Sugarhill Gang for the Art of Rap festival tour and at V Festival in Hylands Park and Weston Park in the UK.
+Other places included the Clockenflap Festival in Hong Kong on November 27, 2016, and they headlined at the Depot in the Park Festival in Cardiff, United Kingdom on August 5, 2017.
+In July 2019, they played the North Nibley Festival in England.

 In 2019, the Sugarhill Gang celebrated the 40th anniversary of the release of "Rapper's Delight" and the group's formation.
 They went on a worldwide tour called Rapper's Delight 40th Anniversary World Tour.
 The gang made new music in early 2019.
 The tour lasted from May 24 to July 26, 2019.
-They are still going on tours to this day despite the COVID-19 pandemic.

 On October 25, 2019, the group performed "Rapper's Delight" on Jimmy Kimmel Live!.

+As of 2024, the group consists of Wright, O'Brien, Williams, DJ T-Dynasty and Bar Shon "Ethiopian King".
+Since 2025, Wright has been unable to travel and therefore no longer tours with the group.